 With the AAU season quickly approaching, I thought it was important to provide an overview of AAU basketball.
-I remember it was almost two years ago that Los Angeles Lakers star Kobe Bryant opened up about his disdain for AAU basketball and how basketball players are developed in the United States.
+I remember it was almost three years ago that Los Angeles Lakers star Kobe Bryant opened up about his disdain for AAU basketball and how basketball players are developed in the United States.
 Although he has since retired, his views and comments are still worth taking a look at.
 Below are his comments:

 “I just think European players are just way more skillful.
 They are just taught the game the right way at an early age. … They’re more skillful.
 It’s something we really have to fix.
 We really have to address that.
 We have to teach our kids to play the right way.”

 “AAU basketball, horrible, terrible AAU basketball.
 It’s stupid.
 It doesn’t teach our kids how to play the game at all so you wind up having players that are big and they bring it up and they do all this fancy crap and they don’t know how to post.
 They don’t know the fundamentals of the game.
 It’s stupid.”